 - After TTLs expire for the original delegations, delete the managed zones for shard X subdomains.

-- Create the managed zone for the parent domain; it will be assigned to shard X.
+- Create the managed zone for the parent domain; it is assigned to shard X.

 - Restore the deleted managed zones for the subdomains, restoring subdomains before any of their own sub-subdomains.
-They will be in new shards, so they all need updated delegations.
+They are in new shards, so they all need updated delegations.